- Arts and Design

 I don't make jewelry from the 'patterns' that you can find in stores (on those pads) as well I prefer to make original ideas I don't like any 2 of my designs to be the same.
 They may look it but usually are not, I may have done the reverse of the original, added a few extra elements and so on.
 In the video you will see what I mean compared to the intro picture.
 Not to mention I do not always have enough of a color or one of the beads to make repeats.
 (I think most of the beads (on a string) I've come across I purchased at a discount store so I just use them as the accent, a fancy touch, but one way or another its very limited use.

 Bracelet basics supplies

-*1 roll of Elastic chord or jewlery wire
+*1 roll of Elastic chord or jewelry wire

 * Bead Reamer

-Oh MY I love that cobalt blue color!
+Oh MY I love the cobalt blue color!
 This and the blue mix is good for the yule or Haunnakha themed jewelry.
 I also got a Red mix as well as a green for those who celebrated Christmas.

 see the Process & progress

-Making the bracelet sometimes the idea just pops into mind of certain beads I have, and sometimes I don't.
+When I get the inspiration to make something the idea just pops into the mind of certain beads I have, and sometimes I don't.
 The picture in my head may not be a perfect picture but enough that once I have everything gathered I I get going.
 Sometimes putting it together it doesn't look right & then I have to pull what I just did off & retry another look.

-Sometimes I may draw a picture but if you read my other lenses, I cannot draw well enough to include details etc (even minute) to see how it would look.
+Sometimes I may draw a picture but if you read my other lenses, I cannot draw well enough to include details etc. to see how it would look.
 (I am using this process to figure out how I want to make a pair of earrings.